MicrosoftDocs/learn/learn-pr/azure/deploy-microsoft-purview-scan-data-resources/includes/8-register-and-scan.md

 # Register and scan

-Now that \<Corporation Name> has a Microsoft Purview account and created collections that reflect their business structure, the next step to understanding their data is to connect Microsoft Purview to their data sources and giving Microsoft Purview access to process these sources.
+Now that Fabricam has a Microsoft Purview account and created collections that reflect their business structure, the next step to understanding their data is to connect Microsoft Purview to their data sources and giving Microsoft Purview access to process these sources.

 This connection is a two step process in Microsoft Purview: